esplito/egghead-typescript-serverless-notes/README.md

 ### Side note

 I saw that Jason had some kind of extension that shows the "import cost" of a package.
 Seemed like a neat thing to have so I installed it too.
 Looks like it is the extension "Import Cost".
+Also found this article on medium about how the extension works: [Keep Your Bundle Size Under Control (with Import-Cost VSCode Extension)](https://citw.medium.com/keep-your-bundle-size-under-control-with-import-cost-vscode-extension-5d476b3c5a76)